Fisher Identifiability Analysis of Longitudinal Vehicle Dynamics

-In this paper, we treat propulsion force and road grade as time varying parameters.
+In this paper, we treat propulsion force and road grade as time dependent quantities.
 In reality, they both depend on position which itself depends on time.
 We approximate them as time varying to simplify our derivations.

 Writing (\ref{eqn::longdyn3}) for a drive cycle subject to a flat terrain profile and constant propulsion force yields the following equation: